 Fluoride is a mineral that helps prevent tooth decay.
 It is added to local water supplies, toothpastes, and other mouth care products.

 Fluoride controls bacteria and makes teeth stronger and more resistant to decay.
-Fluoride also helps repair teeth that have already been
+Fluoride also helps repair teeth that have already been slightly damaged by plaque.

 Normal amounts of fluoride added to public water supplies and bottled water are safe for children and adults.
 If you or your child are at high risk of getting cavities, your dentist may recommend other sources of fluoride.
 These include varnishes or gels that the dentist puts on the teeth.
 Only give your child fluoride supplements if your dentist recommends them, and always follow the directions.
 Keep all fluoride products out of reach of your child.

 Current as of: May 12, 2017

 To learn more about Healthwise, visit Healthwise.org.